sylefeb/Silice/learn-silice/Documentation.md

 ## Groups

-Often, we want to pass around variables that form conceptual groups, like the interface to a controller.
+Often, we want to pass around variables that form conceptual groups, like the interface to a controller or a 2D point.
 Silice has a specific mechanism to help with that.
 A group is declared as:

 ``` c